nicoware-dev/hivex/docs/whitepaper.md

 #### 3.3 DeFi Operations

-- Token swaps on xExchange
+- Token swaps on AshSwap & xExchange
 - Liquidity provision and management
 - Staking and delegation
 - Lending and borrowing via Hatom